Nimue/Vivienne/The Lady of the Lake, Fairy Companion du jour

 - G.I.
 Joe: A Real American Hero: One episode involves Cobra swordsman Storm Shadow finding Excalibur and causing havoc with it; when the sword is finally dropped back into the water, the Lady's hand reaches out to reclaim it.

-- Gargoyles: A member of the Third Race, she comes out of an artificial lake in the Brooklyn Botanical Gardens when King Arthur and Griff are in New York, and gives Arthur some tasks to retrieve Excalibur.
-The fact that she took the sword out of England is presented as a troubling mystery.
-Word of God says that Nimue also exists in this universe, but is a separate person.
+- Gargoyles: A member of the Third Race, she moved Excalibur to New York for unknown reasons, and came out of the artificial lake in the Brooklyn Botanical Gardens when King Arthur came looking for it.
+Word of God says that Nimue also exists in this universe, but as a separate character.

 - Celebrity Resemblance: At least one depiction◊ has her looking eerily like Katie McGrath, which may be unfortunate news for anyone who's watched Merlin.
 Or maybe two◊, and others that aren't so clear.